Home

 2

-If you sit in a way that feels difficult to maintain, your back and trunk muscles can fatigue and become tense, and you will think about your pain more, which increases it.
+If you sit in a way that feels difficult to maintain, your back and trunk muscles can fatigue and become tense and painful.

 Common beliefs and misconceptions about posture and back pain with sitting